nathanielwarner/carletonian-wordpress/wp-content/plugins/featured-image-caption/readme.txt

 == Changelog ==

+= 0.8.10 =
+* Tested up to WordPress 5.7.

 = 0.8.9 =
-Fix how the plugin checks that PHP is a compatible version.
+* Fix how the plugin checks that PHP is a compatible version.

 = 0.8.8 =
-Replace the Composer autoloader with an inline autoloader, to reduce plugin size and improve performance.
+* Replace the Composer autoloader with an inline autoloader, to reduce plugin size and improve performance.

 = 0.8.7 =
-Fix an error caused by a relative include path.
+* Fix an error caused by a relative include path.

 = 0.8.6 =
-Fix an error thrown due to a deprecated function call for the WP REST API.
+* Fix an error thrown due to a deprecated function call for the WP REST API.

 = 0.8.5 =
-Fix an issue with [empty caption data causing `Undefined Index` errors for the REST API](https://github.com/cconover/featured-image-caption/pull/56).
+* Fix an issue with [empty caption data causing `Undefined Index` errors for the REST API](https://github.com/cconover/featured-image-caption/pull/56).
 Credit: [github/brockpetrie](https://github.com/brockpetrie)

 = 0.8.4 =
-Fix a bug with the REST API throwing errors for posts with no caption data.
+* Fix a bug with the REST API throwing errors for posts with no caption data.

 = 0.8.3 =
-Add support for the WordPress REST API.
+* Add support for the WordPress REST API.
 The caption fields are added as properties in the `posts` response.
 See [plugin documentation for the REST API](https://github.com/cconover/featured-image-caption/wiki/REST-API) for usage information.

 = 0.8.2 =
 * When automatic caption appending is enabled, the plugin can optionally only append the caption when viewing a single post.